Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 6. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2

+---
+### Where Can I Buy Magnets for SwitchBot Lock/Lock Pro?

+Thank you for reaching out to us.
+We sincerely appreciate your support of SwitchBot products.
+At the moment, we do not sell SwitchBot Lock/Lock Pro magnet separately.
+However, we understand that this may be an inconvenience, so we would like to offer the following solutions:
+1. You can purchase a magnet with a magnetic strength of at least 2000 Gs from the market as a replacement.
+2. If you prefer, we can provide you with an original SwitchBot Lock magnet free of charge.
+However, please note that shipping fees from our Hong Kong warehouse to your location will need to be covered by you.
+The shipping fee will vary depending on your delivery address.
+We will inform you of the exact cost once we receive your address details.

+If you would like us to arrange the shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*The magnet used for both SwitchBot Lock and Lock Pro is the same.
+If you need a replacement magnet for Lock Pro, please follow the same request process as mentioned above.
+We’d be happy to assist you!
+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.